 In summary, by tracking individual halos within mass bins, we see that the differences in stellar and gas fractions between \gadgetx\ and \simba\ are established at fairly early epochs.
-The gas fractions, remain are significantly different at all redshifts with \simba\ having lower gas fractions by $\sim 2\%$ of the cosmic baryon fraction. \simba\ also shows a stronger dependence with halo mass owing to the ability of its AGN jet feedback model to evacuate gas particularly from smaller halos.
-Meanwhile, \simba\ has an earlier stellar growth phase relative to \gadgetx, with 50\% more stars formed than in \gadgetx\ at $z\sim 3-5$.
+The gas fractions, remain are significantly different at all redshifts with \simba\ having low gas fractions at about $98$ per cent of the cosmic baryon fraction. \simba\ also shows a stronger dependence with halo mass owing to the ability of its AGN jet feedback model to evacuate gas particularly from smaller halos.
+Meanwhile, \simba\ has an earlier stellar growth phase relative to \gadgetx, with $\sim 50\%$ more stars formed than in \gadgetx\ at $z\sim 3-5$.
 This is caused by \simba\ consuming more gas into stars.
 After this, the stellar fractions drop in both models, as AGN feedback quenches galaxy stellar growth while the halo mass continues to grow.
 The lower gas fractions in \simba\ curtail stellar growth more than in \gadgetx, so that by $z\la 1$ the stellar fractions in the two models are similar.
 The overall differences in the halo baryon masses are small but noticeable by $z=0$.

 While both models produce a similar global stellar fraction by $z=0$, they arrive at this by different histories.
 Hence next we examine BCG evolution in more detail to understand how such differences manifest in their stellar properties.